-The vehicle accommodates 10 persons (during peak hours) or 2,000 kg cargo, the engine is 200 kW with energy delivered through wheel which contact the current conducting rail heads (the right and the left).
+The vehicle accommodates 10 persons (during peak hours) or 2000 kg cargo, the engine is 200 kW with energy delivered through when which contact the current conducting rail heads (the right and the left).
 The drive can be designed as two motor wheels 100 kW each.
-A perfect shape of the vehicle body has been selected with the aerodynamic resistance factor $C_x=0.075$ (the model was tested in the aerodynamic tube) allowing to minimise the aerodynamic losses and noise at high speeds.
+A perfect shape of the vehicle body has been selected with the aerodynamic resistance factor Cx=0.075 (the model was tested in the aerodynamic tube) allowing to minimise the aerodynamic losses and noise at high speeds.

-The vehicle can operate as a routed taxi from the boarding station to the destination without any driver steered by the on-board computer.
+The vehicle can operate as a routed tax from the boarding station to the destination without any driver steered by the on-board computer.
 The latter is controlled and guided by line and central computers.
-The vehicle is described in Appendix 1 in detail.
+The vehicle is described in Appendix 1 in more detail.